ml-lab/Graph-projection-splitting-heuristic/README.md

 There are two parts:

 1. **Problem generation and pre-calculation:** The problem generation and pre-calculation is done using `Mathematica` because of the excellent package `hnfLLL`, that calculates integer normal form of a matrix using LLL algorithm, is written in `Mathematica`.
-The package is written by by Professor Wilberd van der Kallen and is used with his permission.
+The package is written by Professor Wilberd van der Kallen and is used with his permission.
 2. **Graph projection splitting algorithm:** The algorithm is implemented in `MATLAB`.
 The integer least squares problem is solved exactly by using the `MATLAB` package `MILES`.